Testing module

 }

-If one is running their program from a docker instance, testing will be slightly different.
-Tests will run through a script that will run the tests specified in the test module.
+Testing is slightly different if one is running their program from a Docker instance.
+Tests run through a script that runs the tests specified in the test module.

-For new projects, this project template can be built upon that has existing docker files needed and the script that runs tests.
+For new projects, this project template can get built upon the one that has existing docker files needed and the script that runs tests.

-Implementing docker test functionality into an already existing project means pasting this script manually into your project folder.
-Alongside the script, a docker compose file that specifies from where and how the tests will run will also be needed.
+Implementing docker test capability into an existing project means manually pasting this into your project folder.
+Alongside the script, you need a Docker compose file specifying where and how the tests run.

 version: "3.3"